lukazlim/root_storage_monitor/README.md

 ## Install
+It will copy the script into '$HOME/bin/', remember to add the directory to PATH!
 ```
 ./root-storage-monitor install
 ```
-After install, simply run from anywhere with
+After install, simply run from anywhere with:
 ```
 root-storage-monitor
 ```